 What’s one common mistake to avoid as an online entrepreneur?

-Their answers (which I had to ask my friend later because I was so nervous that I was more or less just nodding my head and trying not to pass out lol)…
+Their answers… which I had to ask my friend later because I was so nervous that I was more or less just nodding my head and trying not to fall :)…

 Christy Wright said to serve and take care of customers and (something along the lines of) not getting caught up in the minor details.

 Dave Ramsey basically said to keep up with trends in technology.
 He talked about 8-track tapes and how far technology has come.
 Those who have kept pace with trends and the changing market have been able to “stay in the game.”
 (Aka- don’t be Kodak and ignore the rise of digital pictures!)

 Great advice from two people who are part of a business that continues to grow and help millions of people!

 To get to know Christy Wright and this community better, here are a couple of links to her podcast, academy and book.
 I’m a long time listener to the podcast- it’s fantastic!
 I have not joined her academy but I would imagine she stands behind her advice of serving and taking care of customers.

 I highly recommend this conference and would go again if it comes back to our state.